charlesnicholson/nanoprintf/README.md

 No wide-character support exists: the `%lc` and `%ls` fields require that the arg be converted to a char array as if by a call to [wcrtomb](http://man7.org/linux/man-pages/man3/wcrtomb.3.html).
 When locale and character set conversions get involved, it's hard to keep the name "nano".
 Accordingly, `%lc` and `%ls` behave like `%c` and `%s`, respectively.

 Currently the only supported float conversions are the decimal forms: `%f` and `%F`.
-All other float conversions (exponent form, hexadecimal exponent form, dynamic precision form) behave like `%f` and `%F`.
 Pull requests welcome!

 ## Philosophy